mobizt/ESP32-Mail-Client/README.md

 **Set the search criteria used in selected mailbox search.**

-In case of message UID was set through setFechUID function, search operation will not process,
+In case of message UID was set using setFechUID function, search operation will not process,

 you need to clear message UID by calling imapData.setFechUID("") to clear.